LeonardoMBarca/sleep-stages-classification/README.md

 ---

-Happy experimenting!
-Contributions—new feature engineering ideas, additional models, or alternative evaluation dashboards—are very welcome.
+Contributions and experimentation ideas (new features, models, metrics, or visualisations) are very welcome.